KawehiW/KawehiW/README.md

 ### Hiiii there 👋

-I'm Kawehi, a Master of Science in Business Analytics candidate at UC Davis, specializing in leveraging advanced analytics and big data techniques to drive strategic business decisions.
-With a passion for machine learning, data visualization, and implementing analytics in organizations, I bring hands-on expertise in Python, R, SQL, Tableau, and more.
-My academic background, coupled with practical experience as a Data Analyst/Project Manager at the Mondavi Center and internships in investment management and data analysis, equips me to tackle complex challenges and deliver impactful solutions.
+This is Kawehi, I love diving into data and crafting insights that drive business strategy.
+From machine learning to data visualization, I'm all about turning numbers into actionable ideas.
+Check out my projects – they're as fun as they are informative!
 Check out my GitHub for projects exploring the intersection of data science and business analytics!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=kawehiw)](https://github.com/anuraghazra/github-readme-stats)